Carrot, Dill & White Bean Salad

 - Carrots: When shopping for carrots, look for young carrots with their greens still attached.
 This is one way you can get a good sense of whether the bunch is fresh or not.
 Can you use standard grocery store carrots?
 Sure!
 Look for bunches with smaller carrots if possible.
 Or if those aren't available, trim your carrot coins into half moons.

 - Beans: On the bean front, I tend to cook the beans from scratch.
 I like a creamy, smallish white bean for this salad.
 Alubia beans, Peruano beans, and cannellini beans have all worked great.
 And yes!
 You can use well-drained canned white beans if you want to throw this together on a whim.
+Also, heads up, I included this recipe in my list of best bean recipes, so be sure to browse it if you're looking for more bean-centric inspiration.

 - Herbs: I starting making this bean salad with dill.
 I like how dill is always a bit unexpected, and it works beautifully to cut the creaminess of the white beans, while maintaining an ability to stand up to the shallots and lemon juice.
 Basil is a nice alternative if you're out of dill.
 Cilantro is great.
 I mean it's hard to go wrong with your herb component.
 Use what you have.